pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPfCluster.md

 ---
 title: Deploy PingFederate Cluster
 ---
-# Deploy PingFederate Cluster
+# Deploying PingFederate Cluster

 This use case employs server profile layering, using the PingFederate server profile in `pingidentity-server-profiles/pf-dns-ping-clustering/pingfederate` directory as the base layer profile.
 This server profile contains two files critical to PingFederate clustering:

 * `tcp.xml.subst`

-  Specifies usage of DNS_PING for clustering and expects the environment variable, `DNS_QUERY_LOCATION` to be passed.
+  Specifies usage of DNS_PING for clustering and expects the environment variable, `DNS_QUERY_LOCATION`, to be passed.

 * `run.properties.subst`

-  Indicates to the PingFederate container which `OPERATIONAL_MODE` the container is to be used.
+  Indicates to the PingFederate container which `OPERATIONAL_MODE` is to be used.
 The environment variables `CLUSTERED_CONSOLE` or `CLUSTERED_ENGINE` need to be passed.

-The file structure for these files in `pingidentity-server-profiles/pf-dns-ping-clustering/pingfederate` looks like this:
+The following is the file structure for these files in `pingidentity-server-profiles/pf-dns-ping-clustering/pingfederate`:

 ```text
 .